 - PTO policy

 - Non-disclosure agreement (NDA)

 3. Include team-specific details

 Once you make it through the majority of items above, pepper in anything else that matters.
-These can include things like flexible work arrangements, social media policies, parking, cell phone usage, your dress code, and any of the other factors that are important to your team.
+These can include things like flexible work arrangements, social media policies, parking, cell phone usage, dress code, and other factors that are important to your team.

 4. Get sign-off

 Once you have a draft of your handbook, run it up the HR flagpole and get it in front of a lawyer so you can be extra sure you’re not missing anything crucial.
 Then it’ll be time to get your employees’ signatures.
 The final page of your handbook should be an acknowledgment form that employees sign to signal their understanding and access to your policies.

 Employment laws frequently change, so you’ll need to stay on the ball to make sure your handbook is written to address new laws.
 That means having a lawyer or HR consultant review your handbook every six to 12 months.
 If you do make any changes to your handbook, make sure to have your employees sign new acknowledgment forms.
 The process of getting their signatures will help draw attention to any changes in your policies, and it can help prove they knew of the changes if you ever wind up in a dispute.

 Updated August 18, 2017